tri-cods/html-css/sections/classes.md

 ## Class selectors

-Class selectors look like this—the name of the selector preceeded by a full stop:
+Class selectors in CSS are denoted with a period in front of the class name you're creating.
+They look like this:

 ```css
 .intro {